kyrrahnork/ITC115-3185-A3-Group-9/README.md

 ## Repo for assignment a:3

-### Team Lead: Kyrrah (creates repo, invites collaborators, ensure slack group channel is created and members invited)
+### Team Lead: Kyrrah
+Creates repo, invites collaborators, ensure slack group channel is created and members invited.

 In succession, each team member will: